What to Do When Your Marriage Feels Purposeless

 6. Protect Individual Callings

-A shared purpose does not mean identical callings.
-Your spouse has a calling that might look different from yours.
+A shared purpose doesn't mean identical callings.
+Your spouse may have a calling that looks very different from yours.
 Protect it.
 Encourage it.
 Make space for it.
+The strongest marriages aren't two people with one calling — they're two people with two callings and one mission.

 A Prayer for Your Marriage